jamieTardi/wow-rosters/Client/README.md

 ### Front End

-You will need to node installed to run the project.
+You will need to have node installed to run the project.
 The front end is running on Create-react-app, this means that to install the front end please for the repo and then use cd client > npm install to install the dependencies.
 The UI is mainly built on material UI.

 ### Back End